franckroc/module-tri/README.md

 Utilisation python:

-import module-tri ou from module-tri import tri
+import module-tri (ou: from module-tri import tri) tri(name,tab,direction):

-tri(name,tab,direction):

-    # name must be: "fusion" or "buble"
+    # where name must be: "fusion" or "buble"
     #       tab : your list
     #       direction must be: "increase" or "decrease"

+ Exemple:

+ from module-tri import tri

+ tab = [100,1,-8,2500,-10,56,-100,3,8,725,-65]
+ tri("buble",tab,"decrease")